 Q: How many teams am I allowed to have compete in Source Code?

-A: Each school is allowed to have 2 teams compete in Source Code.
+A: For Division C, this is offered as a trial, each Division C school is allowed to have 2 teams compete in Source Code.
 One team will be the "primary" team with students from the main team (so they have wristbands), and the other team will be the "alternate" team which can be made up of students from the main team (with a wristband) or the alternate students (no wristband).
 The students must be signed up for the school team, though.

-Q: Will there be awards for Source Code?
+Q: Will there be awards for Source Code (Division C)?

 A: Yes!
-There will be awards for both Division B and C for the event, and both primary and alternate teams can win an award.
+Both primary and alternate teams can win an award.

 Q: I didn't self schedule for Source Code but I actually want my team to compete.
 Can I still have them show up?